Post-secondary Transfer Applicants

 Transferring from another UBC program?

 • Most, but not all, UBC courses, may be applied to your BSc degree.
 Some courses may not get credit in Science (e.g., STAT 203, EOSC 310).
-The online Course Schedule has a description of each course and any restrictions that apply.
+Course schedules are only available by logging into Workday.
+Students without Workday should consult with the department(s) directly.

 • Transferring from Applied Science at UBC Vancouver: The first-year MATH and PHYS courses you took will apply to most specializations in the BSc.
 If you want to specialize in physics, consult an advisor in the Physics department.
 First-year engineering CHEM will satisfy half of the Physical Sciences Lower-level Requirement for the BSc.
 However, to enter any specialization that requires CHEM 123 or 113, you will have to start with CHEM 121 or 111.
 Similarly, APSC 160 isn't sufficient to advance to second-year CPSC courses in a BSc specialization.